ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </figcaption>
 </figure>

 The quarantine buildings were burned just a few months before Emily was born.
-The following figures are taken from 1950, *Staten Island 1524-1898* by Henry G. Steinmeyer, and show that in the time that Edward and Mary Ann lived in Staten Island, the population roughly tripled.
+The following figures are taken from 1950, *Staten Island 1524-1898* by Henry G. Steinmeyer, and show that in the by the time that Edward and Mary Ann left Staten Island in the early 1860's, the population of the island roughly doubled from when they arrived in the late 1840's.

 | Year | Population |
 | --- | --- |